 Science of Smart Cities (SoSC)

-Teaching Middle School Students the technology and concepts for the cities of the future
+Teaching middle school students technology and STEM concepts for the cities of the future

 A project of NYU Tandon School of Engineering’s Center for K12 STEM Education, Science of Smart Cities (SoSC), introduces middle school students and their teachers to engineering, science, computer science and technology that make cities more livable, efficient, sustainable and safer.
 Hands-on activities, demonstrations and experiments integrate STEM concepts, showing how those concepts are applied through engineering disciplines in cities today, and how they might be applied in cities in the future.
 Participants learn about the scientific method and research practices, and SoSC connects participating students to each other, and to college age near-peers, through teamwork and mentorship.